...

 Free or Low-Cost Counseling Services

-Besides NHS and school services, some groups offer free or cheap counseling.
+Besides NHS and school services, some groups offer free or cheap counselling.
 This is great for families facing money trouble but needing support for their child’s mental health.
 Look for such services in your area for more options.

 It’s crucial to check every possible option to find therapy that’s affordable for your child.
 Think about your financial situation, insurance, and any aid programs.
 Your child’s health is priceless.
 With the right info, you can find therapy that fits your child’s needs and your wallet.